ayubtalha/docker/Readme.md

 Get a detailed list of pods, including additional information such as node name and IP addresses

 > kubectl get pods -o wide

+Update the image of client-deployment to ayubtalha/multi-client:v1.
+This is useful for deploying new versions or rolling back to previous versions of the application running in the Kubernetes cluster.

+> kubectl set image deployment/client-deployment client=ayubtalha/multi-client:v1